Classical music’s bright young stars who are shaping the future of the music we love

 Thomas Hewitt Jones

 One of this country’s finest young composers is Thomas Hewitt Jones.
 He’s the sort of music-maker who can bring his magic to any form or combination of instruments.
-He can equally be heard anywhere: in concert, on TV, in the cinema, and frequently on Classic FM.
+He can equally be heard anywhere: in concert, on TV, in the cinema, and frequently on Classic FM (see below).
 Thomas is a multi-instrumentalist, but you’ll often find him lurking behind a keyboard or cello, surrounded by an array of microphones in his home studio.

 In 2016 he found international fame in a rapid-penning of his ‘Fantasy on David Cameron’, based on the four notes the former UK Prime Minister hummed upon leaving Downing Street.
 Equally brilliant and inspired is his rollicking seasonal classic ‘Christmas Party’, which delights listeners in Yuletide.
 However, most recently, lockdown brought a more reflective tone with the powerful song ‘Can you hear me?’, asking about mental health during COVID-19, and performed by soprano Laura Wright and The Choir of Royal Holloway.